-Some hunters don’t even get 'buck fever', but many suffer it to a greater or lesser degree.
+Some hunters don't even get it, but many suffer it to a greater or lesser degree.

 While I experienced some minor buck fever on my first ever deer hunt many years ago now, I was still able to compose myself and drill the fallow buck through both shoulders with the desired effect.

 I recently returned from Africa where big dollars were on the head of each animal, yet old buck fever never once set in.
-I was expecting it to crop up to some degree considering where I was and what I was hunting, the dollars on the line if I stuffed up the shot and never recovered the animal - but nothing.
+I was expecting it to crop up to some degree considering where I was and what I was hunting, the dollars on the line if I stuffed up the shot and never recovering the animal, but nothing.

 That afternoon hunt couldn't come quick enough as I wanted a look at that stag.
 A big detour was needed to get the wind right as I certainly didn't want to stuff it up.
 Nearing the area of where that stag was, I dropped a gear into go slow mode to glass the timbered country in front of me.
 I was taking it all in when I noticed two roos staring off into the bush.